jakobo/rfc/RFCs/Informational/0001-using_rfcs.md

 RFCs are a more comprehensive solution than [Architecture Decision Records (ADRs)](https://www.thoughtworks.com/radar/techniques/lightweight-architecture-decision-records) and [whydocs](https://web.archive.org/web/20161119073912/https://medium.com/@jakob/a-better-framework-for-status-5c3dde887aa5).
 While ADRs and whydocs can effectively capture decisions being made during the development phase of software, they fail to capture ideas and intent.
 Why we **don't** do things is equally important to why we **do**, necessitating a more complete process.

 ## Documentation Systems
 RFCs are superior to wikis.
 While wikis often have better search facilities, wiki pages do not easily foster the discussion needed around major engineering topics.
 Wikis lie outside of an engineer's normal workflow and tools, making them less visible to the engineering organization.
-RFCs are a naturally better fit for the engineering workflow, leveraging GitHub/GitLab/BitBucket/etc and their native review and discussion tools.
+RFCs are a naturally better fit for the engineering workflow, leveraging GitHub and their native review and discussion tools.

 RFCs are a better alternative than document cloud options.
 While document clouds have better discussion tools than wikis, the ability to locate documents is restricted to the search facilities and sharing permissions available in the document cloud.
 For example, items shared with a limited subset of engineers are unlikely to receive holistic review.
 Further, when the document author leaves the company, the decisions risk being lost unless the owner is migrated.
 RFCs avoid this by living as code in a git repository, owned by the engineering organization as a whole.